sonervergon/typethon/apps/core/README.md

 - [API Endpoints](#api-endpoints)
 - [Deployment](#deployment)

-For detailed technical information and advanced development topics, see [DEVELOPMENT.md](./DEVELOPMENT.md).

 ## Overview

 This service provides the core API functionality for the monorepo.
 It follows a clean, layered architecture to promote maintainability and separation of concerns.
 With this architecture baked in, you can focus on implementing your business logic rather than setting up infrastructure.